jamerk/Captive-Portal-Email/README.md

 - Create a record management page with reset/export capability <br>
 - Screenshots for configuration <br><br>
 ## Known Issues
 - None at the moment!
+- Ubiquiti version currently uses a Unifi admin account to authorize guests